The 2023 round of the PROBE Australia Study has now commenced.

 Phase 2 (2016) was the next stage to assess the questionnaire's feasibility through a pilot study:

 - Validate proof of concept

 - Establish analytic controls/population comparators

-- Complement and enhance the utility of national registries or WFH Global Survey data
+- Complementing and enhancing the utility of national registries or WFH Global Survey data

 Who is Probe?

 PROBE is a multi-national patient-focused investigator driven research project.
 It is led by a global team of patient and academic investigators with diverse professional credentials:

 Mark Skinner, JD, Institute for Policy Advancement Ltd [former WFH President] (US)